 Scope DBA permissions are not required to set this option.
-Can be set temporary for defined as a group of rows with identical values).
+Can be set temporary for an individual connection or for the PUBLIC group.
+Takes effect immediately.

+Description An HG index can reserve some storage on a per-group basis (where group is defined as a group of rows with identical values).
 Reserving space consumes additional disk space but can help the performance of incremental inserts into the HG index.

-Description An HG index can reserve some storage on a per-group basis (where group is incremental inserts.